effiemanyos/ms3-pmresources/README.md

 - They are mainly from English-speaking countries: Ireland, England, Scotland, United States, Australia.
 - They are very interested in digital products, user experience, customer behaviour, and optimization.
 - Within the tech adoption curve of Rogers, most of them are considered 'innovators' and 'early adopters'.
-- The vast majority finds themselves under the constraints of a tight/no budget to spend on expensive studies.
+- The vast majority finds themselves under the constraints of a tight/no budget to spend on studies.
 - They do not have time to invest in long courses or even to research what sources of info are the best.
 - Their favourite brands and tools are: Apple, Notion, Miro, Figma, Canva, Trello, Jira, Asana, Amazon.